LiZi-77/DIS_project/README.md

 >$ flask run

+Note:
-Note: All forged users with password abcd, and forged administrators with password dcba.
+1. All forged users with password abcd, and forged administrators with password dcba.
+2. For mac user, input 'export FLASK_APP=animal_shelter' in the terminal before run flask commands.

 # About: